voltdb — Performs management tasks on the current server, such as starting and recovering the database.

 Initializes the database root directory, even if files (such as command logs or snapshots) already exist in the specified directory.
 Initializing the root directory after previously running a database could overwrite and therefore erase old command logs.
 Therefore, VoltDB will not, by default, initialize the database if such files exist.
 If you do not need the files from the previous session, you can use the --force argument to overwrite these files.

-Specifies the location of one or more JAR files containing classes used to declare user-defined stored procedures.
-The JAR files (and any schema definitions included with the --schema argument) are loaded automatically when the database starts.
-Separate multiple file names with commas.
-You can also use asterisk (*) as a wildcard character in the file specification.
+Specifies the location of a JAR file containing classes used to declare user-defined stored procedures.
+The JAR file (and any schema definitions included with the --schema argument) are loaded automatically when the database starts.
 If durability is enabled (through command logs or a shutdown snapshot) the classes specified on the init command are loaded only the first time the database starts and the command logs are used for subsequent starts.
 If no durability is provided, the initialized classes are loaded on every start.

-Specifies the location of one or more files containing database definition language (DDL) statements.
+Specifies the location of a file containing database definition language (DDL) statements.
 The DDL statements (and any classes included with the --classes argument) are loaded automatically when the database starts.
-Separate multiple file names with commas.
-You can also use asterisk (*) as a wildcard character in the file specification.
 If durability is enabled (through command logs or a shutdown snapshot) the schema specified on the init command is loaded only the first time the database starts and the command logs are used for subsequent starts.
 If no durability is provided, the initialized schema is loaded on every start.

 The following arguments apply to the voltdb start command.